 So, we thought it would be a good idea if we asked our colleagues at DVSA to reveal the top driving test faults made in the first year of the new test.

-The most common faults made during driving tests between 4 December 2017 and 3 December 2018 were:
+Here are the most common faults made during driving tests between 4 December 2017 and 3 December 2018.

 You’ll be marked with this fault for not taking effective observation before emerging at junctions and emerging into the path of other vehicles.
 Always make sure it’s safe before proceeding.

 Mirrors: change direction